- Animation Styles

 Nonprofit explainer videos might not need a lot of time to explain pollution but might need a little more than a couple of minutes to explain complex geopolitical climates.

-As we covered already, people can be skeptical of non-profit causes and are cautious.
+As we have covered, people can be skeptical of non-profit causes and cautious.

 Thus, building trust is a critical aspect of your nonprofit video.

 And to build trust, you need to make an impact on your viewer.

 Videos are an excellent way to leave an emotional mark on the viewer.

 Nonprofit video storytelling is often straightforward, as your aim to right a wrong in the world is enough to move people into taking notice and have you be memorable long after they have watched the video.

 Nonprofit organization videos can also be about the organization itself, to show the values and principles you stand for.

 Regardless of what you choose to show, your video needs to be engaging, memorable, explain problems and solutions, and have a clear call-to-action to ensure you can convert more people into donors.

 Nonprofit video production can also be incredibly versatile.

 Apart from educating the audience about a topic and raising awareness about your team, you can choose to build trust through testimonials and behind-the-scenes videos, so that even the most skeptical people can see how exactly you utilize their donations.